speedb-io/speedb/README.md

 </div>

 # Speedb
-Speedb is a library that provides a high performance, persistent key-value store.
+A first-of-its-kind, community-led storage engine designed to support modern data sets.
-This is a community led project that focuses on high performance, optimized for modern storage hardware, on-premise and in the cloud.
+It focuses on high performance, optimized for modern storage hardware and scale, on-premise and in the cloud.
+We strive to simplify the usability of complex data engines as well as stabilize and improve performance.

+We are building an open source community where RocksDB and Speedb users and developers can interact, improve, share knowledge, and learn best practices.
+You are welcome to join our community, contribute, and participate in the development of the next generation storage engine.
+We welcome any questions or comments you may have.
+Please use issues to submit them, and pull requests to make contributions.

-It is maintained by Speedb and is forked from Rocksdb, developed by Facebook.
+This project is maintained by Speedb and is forked from Rocksdb, developed by Facebook.

 **Join us to build the next generation data engine!**